Skip to main content

 Figure 17.5.
 Iron-manganese nodules on the seafloor on an abyssal plain in the South Pacific Ocean.

-This page titled 17.5: Mineral Resources is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 17.5: Mineral Resources is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.